Modafinil is becoming fairly well-known in academic circles and among business executives. This is especially true in places like silicon valley.

 Although this is an extreme example, sleep deprivation is a common problem in the modern world.

 As many as 90% of teenagers are sleep deprived according to one study .

-Even minor sleep deprivation can have negative effects on health.
+Even minor sleep deprivation can have adverse effects on health.
 As we become fatigued, our brains turn up the stress response to give us the energy to keep going.